Alistair Cragg: International Competition

 In May 2009, he ran one of the best 5,000 metres of his career at the Adidas Track Classic in Carson, California in a time of 13:16.83.
 He also won the 2009 Irish 5000 m championship in August 2009.

 He came second at the Rock 'n' Roll Arizona Half Marathon in January 2011 behind Australian Shawn Forrest.

 Daegu, South Korea 13th IAAF World Championships in Athletics

 He reached the 5000 m final at the 2011 World Championships in Athletics, but finished in fourteenth place overall.

 Hometown

 The following month he ran at the Great South Run and claimed third place due to his well-timed pacing.

 London Olympics

 Cragg again competed in the 5000m, finishing 17th in his heat with a time of 13:47.01.
 A female reporter for RTÉ asked him, "Realistically, should you have come to the Olympic Games?"
 Bernice Harrison, writing in The Irish Times, called this criticism "harsh".

 2013 Fukuoka Marathon

 On 1 December, Alistair Cragg ran 2:23:05 and finished 26th.

+Post-racing career

+Cragg last raced in 2014.
+Cragg married American distance runner Amy Cragg, winner of the marathon bronze at the 2017 World Championships.
+He became head coach for the Puma Elite Running Team in North Carolina, and coached athletes including Irish marathon record holder Peter Lynch.